filecoin-project/filecoin-docs/docs/mine/connectivity.md

 ## Setting a public IP address

-It is important to ensure that the public IP address as well as the port that was configured above is listed in the miner configuration file's `AnnounceAddresses` address list.
-DNS4 multi-address or IPV6 formats are also valid.
+To help ensure storage and retrieval deals operate smoothly, it is recommended to add the host system's public IP address, as well as the port that was configured above, to the miner configuration file's `AnnounceAddresses` address list.
+DNS4 multi-address or IPV6 formats are also acceptable.

 Below is an example configuration file in which the public IP address is `1.2.3.4`: